Thom polynomials of Morin singularities and the Green-Griffiths-Lang conjecture: Proof of Theorem

-Let's take a short break again, and step back a bit looking at this formula.
 The residue is by definition the coefficient of $\frac{1}{z_1\ldots z_n}$ in the appropriate Laurent expansion of the big rational expression in $z_1,\ldots, z_n,n, d, h$ and $\d$, multiplied by $(-1)^n$.
 We can therefore omit the $(-1)^n$ factor from the numerator and simply compute the corresponding coefficient.
-The result is therefore a polynomial in $n,d,h,\d$, and in fact, a relatively easy argument shows that it is a polynomial in $n,d,\d$ multiplied by $h^n$
+The result is a polynomial in $n,d,h,\d$, and in fact, a relatively easy argument shows that it is a polynomial in $n,d,\d$ multiplied by $h^n$